 Tuition pays for a consistent weekly time-slot rather than flexible lessons.

-Tuition is due at the first lesson of each semester.
+Tuition is due at the first lesson of each semester or month.

 Payment may be made to Sharon's Piano Studio by cash, check, or Square.